jameshyojaelee/TIGER_OT/docs/WORKFLOW_GUIDE.md

 scripts/04_run_workflow.sh examples/targets/test_targets.txt --species mouse --config configs/smoke-test.yaml --output-dir runs/smoke --skip-validation
 ```

 Results land in `runs/smoke/final_guides.csv` and the run finishes in under a minute.
+The bundled smoke dataset targets Abcb11, Abhd5, Pnpla3, Pcsk9, Plin3, Plin2, and Pnpla2 so you can mirror the lipid-metabolism example genes out of the box.

 ---